Viral WhatsApp Hoaxes Are India’s Own Fake News Crisis

 WhatsApp groups are the connective tissue that bind most Indians.

 India is the number one market for WhatsApp in the world.
-The instant messenger is the most popular messaging platform that connects everyone from school friends to India’s bureaucrats.
+The instant messenger is the most popular messaging platform, connecting everyone from school friends to India’s bureaucrats.
 WhatsApp groups are the connective tissue that bind most Indians — but they are also notorious for being hotbeds of spammy forwards and hoaxes.

-“Most Indians belong to tight-knight groups on WhatsApp such as a friends group and a family group,” said Harsh Taneja, an assistant professor at the Missouri School of Journalism whose research focuses on audience behaviour and internet use.
+“Most Indians belong to tight-knit groups on WhatsApp such as a friends group and a family group,” said Harsh Taneja, an assistant professor at the Missouri School of Journalism whose research focuses on audience behaviour and internet use.
 “But digital networks like WhatsApp are designed to connect us tightly with groups of acquittances too, who we may not otherwise have interacted with frequently.”

 These “weak ties”, as Taneja calls them, are the reason why information spreads rapidly on closed networks like WhatsApp.
 “Most misinformation that originates within WhatsApp finds its way through this tight-knit network of weak ties,” Taneja said.
 But it’s tough to analyze WhatsApp.
 The messaging platform is encrypted end-to-end with no API, algorithms, or trending topics — which means that it’s virtually impossible to track exactly how content spreads through it.